DavidSchledewitz/Awesome_Cosmics/3_Manual_Analysis/README.md

 include = "Pixel"
 ```

-This will write all the pixel hit information neatly organized into a `.txt`
+This will write all the pixel hit information neatly organized into a `.json`
 file, making it ready for manual analysis.

 ## Analyzing the data within Python

-The basics (mostly python basics), root tutorial and the json folder are for you to get familiar with data analysis and handling scripts.
-If you are already have advanced programming skills and know the structure of json files and how to handle big data, you can skip those folders.
+The basics (mostly python basics), root tutorial and the json folder are
+for you to get familiar with data analysis and handling scripts.
+If you
+are already have advanced programming skills and know the structure of
+json files and how to handle big data, you can skip those folders.

-The python scripts have most of the event building, tracking and analysis tools needed for the analysis of our cosmic data.
+The `scripts` folder contains all of the event building, tracking and analysis
+tools needed for the analysis of our cosmic data.
-They are all combined and explained in the [jupiter notebook file](Tracking.ipynb), so check it out!
+They are all combined and explained in the `Tutorial.ipynb`
+[jupiter notebook file](Tutorial.ipynb), so check it out!